schollz/zxcvbn/docs/builder/content/blurbs/tli.md

  c4 d4 e4 p72
 </pre>

-The "shortcodes" like the [pulse](#pulse) command ([*p*](#pulse)) are ignored for the purposes of counting subdivisions - only notes are counted.
+The "shortcodes" like the [pulse](#pulse) command ([*p*](#pulse)) are ignored for the purposes of counting subdivisions - only notes, rests, ties or parentheses-enclosed sections are counted.
 So in this case the first line has four notes with 96 pulses and the second line has three notes with 72 pulses, so this essentially is a 7/4 time signature.

 There is nothing stopping you from defining prime numbers of pulses to get oblique rhythms.